onedata/onedata-documentation/doc/administering_onedata/ssl_certificate_management.md

 Depending on the type of services which is being installed, Onepanel will look for certificates under the following paths:

 - **Onezone**

-- - `/etc/oz_panel/certs/web_key.pem`
+  - `/etc/oz_panel/certs/web_key.pem`
   - `/etc/oz_panel/certs/web_cert.pem`
   - `/etc/oz_panel/certs/web_chain.pem` (optional)
   - `/etc/oz_panel/cacerts/*` (optional)

 - **Oneprovider**

-- - `/etc/op_panel/certs/web_key.pem`
+  - `/etc/op_panel/certs/web_key.pem`
   - `/etc/op_panel/certs/web_cert.pem`
   - `/etc/op_panel/certs/web_chain.pem` (optional)
   - `/etc/oz_panel/cacerts/*` (optional)

 By default, **Onepanel** ships with dummy web certificates issued for `localhost`and signed by `OneDataTestWebServerCA`.
 It's enough to launch the service and access the gui by bypassing browser warnings.
-However, those test certificates will prevent Onezone-Oneprovider or inter-Provider communication in a production environment and should never be used in such cases.
+However, those test certificates will prevent Onezone-Oneprovider or inter-Oneprovider communication in a production environment and should never be used in such cases.
 Communication using those test certificates can be enabled for test purposes by setting `ONEPANEL_TRUST_TEST_CA` environment variable during cluster deployment.

 ## Onezone